-- Represented an ad hoc group of second lien lenders in the SunEdison bankruptcy case.
+- Defended an ad hoc group of second lien lenders in the SunEdison bankruptcy case against claims for fraudulent transfer and aiding and abetting breach of fiduciary duty.

-- Represented the Official Committee of Unsecured Creditors in the Nine West bankruptcy case.
+- Represented the Official Committee of Unsecured Creditors in the Nine West bankruptcy case in pursuing fraudulent transfer and other claims against the debtors’ equity sponsor.

 - Represented one of the largest creditors in the Momentive Performance Materials bankruptcy proceeding.